Chapel San Bernardino Mesolcina Calanca

 Description

-The chapel is located in a dominant position above the village and conceptually represents the closure of the inhabited part of the valley.
-On July 14, 2019, at the initiative of the RossArte Foundation, an artistic intervention was carried out on the exterior facades of three religious buildings: the Chapel of San Carlo al Sabbione, the Chapel of Our Lady of the Blood and the Rosary and the Chapel of Santa Maria Maddalena al Calvario.
+The Chapel of St. Mary Magdalene in Calvariolo is the smallest church in the middle of the terraced meadows of Rossa.
+On July 14, 2019, on the initiative of the RossArte Foundation, an artistic intervention was carried out on the exterior facades of three religious buildings: the Chapel of San Carlo al Sabbione, the Chapel of Our Lady of the Blood and the Rosary and the Chapel of Santa Maria Maddalena al Calvario.
 A work by the Anglo-Swiss artist David Tremlett, characterized by the superimposition of shapes and colors on the built architecture.
 Two-dimensional drawings that, once applied to the walls, become real sculptures.
-The Chapel of Grace has been completely redesigned with geometric patterns in warm colours that stand out on an amaranth green background.
+The RossArte Foundation, with the help of private individuals and associations, has also intervened and renewed the traditional poplar covering.
+The artist chose a very intense red, interspersed with gray and black geometries, to give new life to the chapel of Santa Maria Maddalena al Calvario.

 Directions